-ESAs should not be used as a license to tighten the regulatory noose around the state's homeschool and private school population.
-Attempting to replicate the network of rigid public school regulations in a private or homeschool setting would defeat most of the advantages of an ESA program, not to mention incite legal challenges and vehement opposition from the existing homeschool and private school populations.
+In Arizona, a public school is 15 times more likely to lose a student to another public school than a private school. replicate the network of rigid public school regulations in a private or homeschool setting would defeat most of the advantages of an ESA program, not to mention incite legal challenges and vehement opposition from the existing homeschool and private school populations.
 Fifteen percent of Idaho citizens have paid for their children's educations entirely out of pocket, often at great financial sacrifice.
 Legislators can create an "opt-in" ESA program that extends choice to more families without destroying the choices of families who have already opted out of the public school system on their own dime.